AdriCon02/Deep-Fore/README.md

-# BreCaPro
+# Deep-Fore 👀
-Workflow for the implementation of machine learning models for breast tumour prognosis using BreCaHad dataset (2018).
+Workflow for the implementation of Deep Learning models for breast tumour prognosis using BreCaHad (2019) dataset.